ElementAstro/atom-docs/src/content/docs/zh/function/template_traits.md

 ---
-title: Template Traits and Utilities Documentation
+title: Template Traits and Utilities
-description: Comprehensive documentation for the template_traits.hpp file, including utilities for analyzing and manipulating template types, checking specializations, extracting template parameters, and function traits in C++20.
+description: Comprehensive for the template_traits.hpp file, including utilities for analyzing and manipulating template types, checking specializations, extracting template parameters, and function traits in C++20.
 ---

 ## 目录